rafmosiolek/di-workshop-01-intro-to-p5/README.md

 **What does createCanvas do?**

+Creates a square of 400pixels width and height.

 **What happens if you change the numbers?**
+It would change the sizes of the square.

 **What numbers are allowed/what numbers have an effect?**
+Positive numbers.

-**What happens if you add/remove a number?**
+**What happens if you add/remove a number?** createCanvas function requires two parameters (width and height).
+By removing one or two parameters, shape is still being created with default values of 100px, but it cannot be coloured.

 **Can you guess what the `function setup() {` part does?
 What happens if you change the name of setup?**
+Setup function is predefined in P5 library and lets the browser know to use the library and execute functions inside it.
+If we'd change the name, it wouldn't work.

 Look at this line: